skmin-lab/unixmd/docs/source/objects/system_bath/molecule.rst

 - **model** *(boolean)* - Default: *False*

   Determines whether the system is a model system or not.
-About model systems dealt with PyUNIxMD, see the Model Systems item in the QM_calculator section.
+About model systems dealt with PyUNIxMD, see the Model Systems item in the :class:`QM_calculator` section.